Frequently Asked Questions

 : Specifies the API endpoint URL.
 For testing with the Sandbox, usehttps://messages-sandbox.nexmo.com

-3. Setting Up Webhooks with ngrok
+3. Configure Webhooks with ngrok

-Vonage needs a publicly accessible URL to send webhook events (like incoming messages and status updates) to your application running locally. ngrok
+Vonage needs a publicly accessible URL to send webhook events (incoming messages and status updates) to your application running locally. ngrok creates a secure tunnel from the internet to your machine.
+While other tunneling services like localtunnel or Cloudflare Tunnels exist, this guide uses ngrok due to its popularity and ease of use for development.

 Copy the